tombetthauser/fullstack-faqs/README.md

 ## Heroku: 500 level errors on login / signup
 * triple-check environment variables and PostgreSQL installation on Heroku specifically
 * make sure to actually add environment variables on Heroku, they have to be saved

+## npm ERR! code ENOSPC
+This means there is no space left on user's device.
+Appears to be insufficient space on your system to finish.
+You have to clear up some disc space (try deleting unused docker container, images) and then try running the command again.

+'''
+docker system prune
+'''
+This will remove all unused containers, networks, images to help free up space.